Affiliate links on Android Authority may earn us a commission. Learn more.

-Now that you understand the main differences when it comes to unlocked phones vs carrier phones, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked!
+Now that you understand the main differences between unlocked phones and carrier phones, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked!

 Carrier phones: Advantages

 The biggest advantage to buying a carrier phone is that the carrier will help you pay for it.
 In most cases, if you buy a phone through a wireless carrier, you won’t need to pay for the device outright, which could be nice because the cost of that device could push the $1,000 mark.

-You may be able to earn discounts if you have good credit and an account in good standing with the carrier, you can earn significant discounts on devices.
+You may be able to earn discounts if you have good credit and an account in good standing with the carrier, you can earn significant device discounts.
 This could be anything from a percentage discount or even a buy-one-get-one-free deal, which we see quite often.
 You could also get some free gifts with your purchase, such as cases or other accessories.

 The biggest reason to buy carrier-locked is that you likely won't need to pay for it all at once.

-As an added incentive, once you buy a carrier phone you now have an easy way to get support and service for that device.
-If you come across something that confuses you about your device, you can simply visit your local carrier shop and they will gladly help you with it.
-If your phone has some sort of physical defect, your carrier can help you get it fixed.
+As an added incentive, once you buy a carrier phone, you now have an easy way to get support and service for that device.
+If you come across something that confuses you about your device, you can simply visit your local carrier shop, and they will gladly help you with it.
+If your phone has some physical defect, your carrier can help you get it fixed.

-Speaking of getting phones fixed, carriers also usually offer their own insurance plans which could be cheaper/more comprehensive than plans offered from manufacturers.
+Speaking of getting phones fixed, carriers also usually offer their own insurance plans, which could be cheaper or more comprehensive than plans offered by manufacturers.
 This will give you some peace of mind if you are buying a very expensive new flagship!